-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in GCT for beef and veal.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in GCT for beef and veal.
+Co-financed from federal and regional budgets.

 Support of regional programmes "Development of Traditional Agricultural Activities" - services costs (between 2011 and 2013) - No data is available on actual spending for services cost items within these programmes; the amount of such spending is assumed to account for 4% of total programme expenditures.

-Production limits: NO: Veriable payment retos: NO: Input constraints: NO.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO Payments are included in the ACT.